Pricing Engine

 5. Handling rounding and currency precision

 Performance matters here.
-A pricing engine processing millions of usage events needs efficient aggregation and calculation logic.
+A SaaS billing engine processing millions of usage events needs efficient aggregation and calculation logic.

 Why Pricing Engines Matter